Graduate Student Directory

-After deciding that I didn’t want to spend the rest of my life designing water filters or fixing computers, I went to work in a Physiology and Genetics lab that was using genetically engineered mouse models to understand the role of peptide hormone signaling in cardiovascular pathophysiology.
+After graduating, I went to work in a Physiology and Genetics lab using genetically engineered mouse models to study how peptide hormone signaling through GPCRs influences cardiovascular pathophysiology.
 This experience gave me a strong foundation in microscopy, molecular biology and genetics, and helped cement my interest in biological sciences.

 Outside of lab, I enjoy endurance running, cooking (and eating), brewing beer, target shooting, SCUBA and traveling.